 Goals for the Undergraduate Social Work Program are linked to core practice competencies as set forth in the Council on Social Work Education's 2015 Educational Policy and Accreditation Standards (EPAS).
-With the liberal arts as its foundation, BSW graduates are prepared to engage in entry-level social work practice through mastery of these nine core competencies.
-As such, it is our goal that by completion of the program, students will be prepared to:
+With the liberal arts as its foundation, BSW graduates are prepared to engage in entry-level social work practice

 - 1. Engage in evidence-based entry-level social work practice with individuals, families, groups, communities and organizations within a multicultural society (Competencies 1, 2, 3, 4, 5, 6, 7, 8, 9) - 2.
 Practice according to the principles, values, and ethics that guide the social work profession (Competency 1). - 3.
-Influence social policies with the goal of alleviating poverty, oppression, and social injustice as well as advocating for human rights (Competencies 1, 2, 3, 4, 5)

-- 4. Identify and affect the bio-psycho-social, spiritual, and cultural functioning of people (Competencies 6, 7, 8, 9) - 5.
-Evidence practice from a culturally-competent perspective which recognizes, appreciates and applies the knowledge of diverse cultures, particularly those that differ from one's own (Competency 2, 4).
+Influence social policies with the goal of alleviating poverty, oppression, and social injustice as well as advocating for human rights (Competencies 1, 2, 3, 4, 5) - 4.
+Identify and affect the bio-psycho-social, spiritual, and cultural functioning of people (Competencies 6, 7, 8, 9) - 5.
+Engage in evidence-based practice from a culturally-competent perspective which recognizes, appreciates and applies the knowledge of diverse cultures, particularly those that differ from one's own (Competency 2, 4).